-Program for one-day seminar on Geometry, Analysis, and PDE Date: Monday, October 22, 2018, Place: UiB, Auditorium B in VilVite center, (Thormøhlens gate 51 Id of the seminar: 18h-FIC001-2) The seminar is one of the activities in the framework of BFS project and will be financed by this project.
+Program for one-day seminar on Geometry, Analysis, and PDE

+Date: Monday, October 22, 2018,

+Place: UiB, Auditorium B in VilVite center, (Thormøhlens gate 51 Id of the seminar: 18h-FIC001-2)

 We start at 09.00 at VilVite center, (Thormøhlens gate 51), near room B with morning coffee and then continue with the following topics.

-09.30-10.30 Vinh Nguyen, Ecole Polytechnique, France (tienvinh.nguyen@polytechnique.edu) Title: Dynamics of strongly interacting 2-solitons for dispersive equations.
+09.30-10.20 Vinh Nguyen, Ecole Polytechnique, France (tienvinh.nguyen@polytechnique.edu)

+Title: Dynamics of strongly interacting 2-solitons for dispersive equations.

 Abstract: The theory of linear dispersive equations predicts that waves should spread out and disperse over time.
 However, it is a remarkable phenomenon, observed both in theory and practice, that once there are nonlinear effects, many nonlinear dispersive equations (for example: NLS, gKdV, coupled NLS,...) admit special "compact" solutions, called solitary wave or solitons, whose shape does not change in time.
 A multi-soliton is a solution, which is close to a superposition of several solitons.
 The problem we address is the one of the dynamics of relative distance for 2-solitary wave solutions.
 In particular, we are interested in the construction of strongly interacting regimes, where the interaction between solitons changes the behavior.
 Then, from the construction, we discuss the similarity and the difference of the dynamics between the integrable case, known before by scattering theory and the nonintegrable case.

+10.35-11.25 Mats Ehrnström, Professor, NTNU, Norway

+(mats.ehrnstrom@ntnu.no)

-10.30-11.30 Mats Ehrnstrom, Professor, NTNU, Norway (mats.ehrnstrom@ntnu.no) Title: Enhanced existence time of solutions to the fractional Korteweg--de~Vries equation Abstract: We consider the fractional Korteweg-de Vries equation $u_t + u_x - |D|^\alpha u_x = 0$ in the range of $-1 < \alpha < 1$ , $\alpha \ne 0$ .
-Using basic Fourier techniques in combination with the modified energy method we extend the existence time of classical solutions with initial data of size $\epsilon$ from $1/\epsilon$ to a time scale of $1/\epsilon^2$ .
-This analysis, which is carried out in Sobolev space $H^N(\mathbb{R})$ , $\mathbb{R}$ , $\mathbb{R}$ , answers positively a question posed by Linares, Pilod and Saut.
+Title: Enhanced existence time of solutions to the fractional Korteweg--de~Vries equation

+Abstract: We consider the fractional Korteweg-de Vries equation u_t + u u_x - $|D|^{\alpha}$ u_x = 0 in the range of $-1 < \alpha < 1$, $\alpha \neq 0$.
+Using basic Fourier techniques in combination with the modified energy method we extend the existence time of classical solutions with initial data of size ε from $1/\varepsilon$ to a time scale of $1/\varepsilon^2$.
+This analysis, which is carried out in Sobolev space $H^{N}(\mathbb{R})$, $N \ge 3$, answers positively a question posed by Linares, Pilod and Saut.
 This is joint work with Yuexun Wang, NTNU.

-11.30-12.30 Andrea Santi, Associate Professor, University of Bologna, Italy, (asanti.math@gmail.com) Title: Killing superalgebras and their uses.
+11.40-12.30 Andrea Santi, Postdoc, University of Bologna, Italy, (asanti.math@gmail.com)

+Title: Killing superalgebras and their uses.